aliabbaka/ai201-project2-fitfindr-starter/README.md

 **Step 1 — Tool called:**
 - Tool: search_listings
-- Input:
+- Input: description=" rust-colored cords ", size="L", max_price="20"
-- Why this tool:
+- Why this tool: to ease the searching process by narrowing the database to only those that matches the query
-- Output:
+- Output: less clothes from the list

 **Step 2 — Tool called:**
 - Tool: suggest_outfit
-- Input:
+- Input: new_item:step 1 output clothes, wardrobe= what the user already have
-- Why this tool:
+- Why this tool: it can help the user with decreasing the amount of time they spend in choosing clothes type by picking it for them
-- Output:
+- Output: matching outfit of the day

 **Step 3 — Tool called:**
 - Tool: create_fit_card
-- Input:
+- Input: outfit= the output of step2, new_item= what the user have already chosen from step 1
-- Why this tool:
+- Why this tool: it works as the derciption of the oufit, it tells the user what he is about to wear
-- Output:
+- Output: a sentese that description of the output

 **Final output to user:**